-3. Telephone Banking: To make a payment by phone, dial 800.233.2328 and listen to the prompts.
-You will need your 10-digit deposit account number or 16-digit debit card number and telephone banking PIN to validate your identity before a payment can be made via the automated system.
+To make a payment by phone, dial 800-233-2328 and follow the prompts.
+You'll need your 10-digit deposit account number or 16-digit debit card number and Telephone Banking PIN to validate your identity before you can make a payment using the automated system.

 P.O.
 Box 84707

 To make a credit card payment in person, visit us at one of our locations.
 Please note: Payments made in person must generally be transferred from a BECU deposit account.
 Most BECU locations only accept cash and check deposits through ATMs.
 Our Everett and Tukwila Financial Centers provide full teller services.

 Cash advances can be requested using your credit card and PIN at any supported ATM.
 Please note: BECU does not charge cash advance fees, but non-network ATM fees may apply.
 Alternatively, you may request a cash advance of $100 or more in person, over the phone, or through secure messaging in Online Banking or the mobile app.
 Cash-advance requests exceeding $5,000 require a signature.

 If you need to reset your credit card PIN, have your credit card handy and call 888-886-0083.

 You can set up automatic payments from a BECU checking, savings*, or money market* account.
 You may choose to pay either the minimum payment due or the statement balance.
 To set up automatic payments for your credit card account, call us at 800-233-2328, send us a secure message in Online Banking or the BECU mobile app, or visit any of our locations.